sjitech/proxy-login-automator/README.md

     **Assume all user/password are same**.

-- You run following command to create a trampoline at `http://localhost:65000//REAL_PAC_PATH`
+- You run following command to create a trampoline at `http://localhost:65000//PATH_OF_PAC`

     ```
-	node proxy-login-automator.js -local_port 65000 -remote_host REAL_PROXY_IP -remote_port 8080 -usr USER -pwd PASSWORD -as_pac_server true
+	node proxy-login-automator.js -local_port 65000 -remote_host REAL_PROXY_IP -remote_port 8080 -usr USR -pwd PWD -as_pac_server true
 	```

     - This tool dynamically creates multiple child proxy servers which auto inject user/password when talking to real proxy servers.

-    - The child proxy servers will listen at `localhost:65001`, `localhost:65002` for proxy1:port1, proxy2:port2 ... respectively.
+    - The child proxy servers will listen at `localhost:65001`, `localhost:65002` ... for proxy1:port1, proxy2:port2 ... respectively.

     **Please specify large local port number because i use multiple local port incrementally like 65001, 65002, ....**

-- Then you can set your browser's PAC url = `http://localhost:65000/REAL_PAC_PATH` manually or close Chrome then run following command
+- Then you can set your browser's PAC url = `http://localhost:65000/PATH_OF_PAC` manually or close Chrome then run following command

     ```
-	path_of_Chrome --proxy-pac-url=http://localhost:65000/REAL_PAC_PATH
+	path_of_Chrome --proxy-pac-url=http://localhost:65000/PATH_OF_PAC
 	```

 ##Note for "Windows Store Apps"